AmaVic/BMerode-Generator/README.md

 4. Open the file with the text/code editor of your choice, and remove the `masterrole` and `dependentrole` tags in the file.

 ## Extension File
 The `path_to_extension_file` is the (relative or absolute) path to the BMerode extension (.mxpx file).
 Currently, this file must be written manually.
-Below is a simple example of extension file:
+Below is a minimal example of extension file:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <MerodeExtension>